influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 export GH_CLIENT_SECRET=260041897d3252c146ece6b46ba39bc1e54416dc
 ```

-#### Optional Github Organizations
+#### Optional GitHub organizations

 To require an organization membership for a user, set the `GH_ORGS` environment variables:
 ```sh
 export GH_ORGS=biffs-gang
 ```
 If the user is not a member, then the user will not be allowed access.
-To support multiple organizations use a comma-delimited list like so:
+To support multiple organizations, use a comma-delimited list like in this example:
 ```sh
 export GH_ORGS=hill-valley-preservation-sociey,the-pinheads
 ```